-Below are some common issues you may encounter when using the Inspector, along with the necessary steps to solve them.
-If your issue is not listed below, please submit an issue to the Inspector's GitHub repo.
+Below are some common issues you may encounter, along with the necessary steps to solve them.
+If your issue is not listed below, please submit an issue to the inspector's GitHub repo.

 Ember Application Not Detected

 If the inspector cannot detect an Ember application, you will see the following message:

 Due to the way Jsbin uses iframes, the inspector doesn't work with edit mode.

 To use the inspector, switch to the "live preview" mode by clicking on the arrow circled below.

 If you always have to reload the application after you open the